-The APO plays key roles as an institution builder, strengthening the ability of NPOs and other institutions to provide productivity promotion, training, and consultancy services to the public and private sectors.
+The APO plays key roles as an institution builder by strengthening the ability of NPOs and other institutions to promote productivity, provide training, and offer consultancy services to the public and private sectors.
 It also serves as a regional adviser, surveys the economic and development policies and performance of each member, and assists in formulating strategies for enhanced productivity and competitiveness.

-These efforts are covered under the Individual-country Program designed to meet members’ specific needs, including consultancy and training.
-They include the Specific National Program, Observational Study Missions, Technical Expert Services, Development of Demonstration Companies and Organizations, Bilateral Cooperation Between NPOs, and Institutional Strengthening of NPOs.
+These efforts are covered under the Individual Program designed to meet members’ specific needs.
+The program includes the Specific National Program, Individual-country Observational Study Missions, Bilateral Cooperation Between NPOs, Demonstration Companies, and Technical Expert Services.

-The Technical Expert Services Program provide technical assistance to NPOs and related organizations to strengthen their institutional capacities and upgrade technical competencies in line with individual member country needs for productivity improvement.
+The Technical Expert Services Program provide technical assistance to NPOs and related organizations to strengthen their institutional capacities and upgrade their technical competencies in line with individual member country needs for productivity improvement.
 The creation of multiplier effects for the national productivity movement is expected from this program.